GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 1. Clicked links from other web pages.
 1. URL launches from a platform-specific app in the operating system.
 1. Navigations originating from the [App Shortcuts API](/app-shortcuts/)
-1. Links that go through (URL protocol handlers)[/url-protocol-handler/]
+1. Links that go through [URL protocol handlers](/url-protocol-handler/)
 1. Navigations caused by [file handlers](/file-handling/)
 1. Navigations caused by the [Share Target API](/web-share-target/)
 1. …and others